Environmentally Acceptable Lubricants

 - Biodegradable: formulations that contain at least 90% of a constituent substance or constituent substances biodegradable to at least 60% within 28 days, according to Organisation for Economic Co-operation and Development (OECD) stipulations.

 - Minimally toxic: a substance that passes OECD 201, 202, and 203 for acute toxicity testing

 - Non-bioaccumulative: each formulation component which is non-biodegradable is tested to determine its “non-bioaccumulative” properties.

-Total Lubmarine’s EALs are developed through extensive research and development at our renowned Solaize Research Center (CRES).
+Lubmarine’s EALs are developed through extensive research and development at our renowned Solaize Research Center (CRES).
 Our research incorporates rigorous testing at all stages of development – this ensures strong control of the product cycle and performance.
-Total’s global DIAGOMAR PLUS oil analysis laboratories also conduct tests to verify the effectiveness of the lubricants, which are also subject to extensive independent testing.
-Total Lubmarine's EALs are Vessel General Permit (VGP) compliant for all oil-to-sea interfaces and are also perfectly suited for use with deck equipment.
+Lubmarine’s global DIAGOMAR PLUS oil analysis laboratories also conduct tests to verify the effectiveness of the lubricants, which are also subject to extensive independent testing.
+Lubmarine's EALs are Vessel General Permit (VGP) compliant for all oil-to-sea interfaces and are also perfectly suited for use with deck equipment.

-Total Lubmarine has been a key player in the EALs field for more than two decades, meaning that customers can be rightfully confident in the company’s experience and knowledge.
-Regular data is taken and processed from the 865 vessels using Total EALs, which to date have consumed a combined total of two million litres.
+Lubmarine has been a key player in the EALs field for more than two decades, meaning that customers can be rightfully confident in the company’s experience and knowledge.
+Regular data is taken and processed from the 865 vessels using Lubmarine's EALs, which to date have consumed a combined total of two million litres.

 With a large demand for EALs, making them readily available is a priority.
 We have placed significant stocks close to shipyards, especially in Asia.